Fernando Pessoa, The Book of Disquiet

 3:AM: At one time, you entertained the idea of writing a book entitled “Paraphilosophy”, devoted to philosophically-impossible objects.
 A memory theatre strikes me as an impossible object of a different kind: one that can be conceived of, yet never conceived.
 Is your work a critique of what you call elsewhere the “aestheticization of existence” — the avant-garde project of turning life into art?

 SC: Another way of answering your previous question would be to say that I am committed to a form of paraphilosophy, organized around what I call ‘impossible objects’ (a version of the scraps of that abandomed project will be published next year, I think).
 On the question of the aestheticization of existence, I sometimes really don’t know where I stand.
 On the one hand, we have known since Benjamin, that fascism aestheticizes politics, but on the other hand, much of what I do is committed to the idea of the aesthetic particularly as art practice as it was embodied in various avant-garde groups.
 Does that make me a fascist?
 Lord, I hope not.
 I think at that point we need to make a distinction between aestheticization in the tradition of the Gesamtkunstwerk and totality, the architecture of fascism, and that writing that unpicks, unravels and mocks that tradition of the Gesamtkunstwerk in the name of another practice of art, what Blanchot called the infinite conversation.
-It is in the spirit of the latter than I have tried to work.
+It is in the spirit of the latter that I have tried to work.

 3:AM: Memory Theatre includes a series of photographs — by British artist Liam Gillick — of a skyscraper in construction.
 Their appearance in reverse order (which reminded me of Robert Smithson’s notion of “ruins in reverse”) mirrors the deconstruction of the narrator’s attempt to build a real-life memory theatre.
 I wonder, however, if these pictures do not also refer to his surrogate grand narrative: a “perfect work of art” that would eventually “become life itself” by merging with it.
 One of the recurring themes in the book is that of the quest for a prelapsarian universal language which, although mocked by Swift, was once very fashionable: you write, for instance, of Leibniz’s “attempted recovery of the language of Adam against the Babel of the world”.
 Does Gillick’s dismantling of this Tower (block) of Babel gradually lead us towards an immanent conception of art that could express the world as it is in itself, free from human perception?